KashifUrRehman88/microsoft-graph-api-integeration/README.md

 # microsoft-graph-api-integeration

+### Creating a sebservice to integerate with microsoft graph API
+---

-This repository holds a project which uses the Microsoft Graph API to access data on behalf of a user
+**Description:** This repository holds a project which uses the Microsoft Graph API to access data on behalf of a user